franciscobmacedo/recursoshidricos/README.md

 This project consists of 2 main blocks:

 - **Crawler** - fetches the data and transforms it into standart python formats.
-- **App** - uses the fetched data, stores it in PostgreSQL database, and creates a RESTFull API interface for easy access.
+- **Api** - uses the fetched data, stores it in PostgreSQL database, and creates a RESTFull API interface for easy access.

 > :exclamation: **If you only need the crawler** go to [this repo](https://github.com/franciscobmacedo/snirhcrawler)

-# Setup for development
+## Setup for development

-## with docker

 build and run for development